BryanFreedman/BryanFreedman/README.md

 **More info: https://docs.google.com/document/d/1c-_uUoFvuG0WQNJB5egESrQ994xBU94mIawxME9Nyn0/edit?usp=sharing**

+### Virtual Closet and Weather Based Clothing Recommendation App with Compatibility Scoring System IN PROGRESS

+- **Overview**: An app that recommends items of clothing a user owns based on weather data.
+- **Technologies Used**: Java, (coming soon: PostgreSQL, JavaScript, Vue.js, HTML, CSS, RESTful API)
+- **Key Features**:
+  - **Closet Builder**: The user can add items they own to a virtual closet and include a name, picture, and description; and use sliders to give characteristics about the item including warmth, breathability, and water resistance.
+  - **Item Recommender**: App reads weather data for the user's location, and uses compatibility scoring to recommend items of clothing compatible with the weather forecast.

 ### Tenmo - Money Transfer App Simulator (Tech Elevator Mini Capstone)

 - **Overview**: A CLI based money transfer app simulator that includes much of the funtionality of its parodic namesake.